telefonicaid/iotagent-json/README.md

 ```

 ## <a name="client"/> Command Line Client
-The MQTT IoT Agent comes with a client that can be used to test its features, simulating a device.
+The JSON IoT Agent comes with a client that can be used to test its features, simulating a device.
 The client can be
 executed with the following command:
 ```
 bin/iotaJsonTester.js